patrcoff/ideasaver3000/readme.md

 of 'web' of my mind, rather than a strictly vertical hyerarchical structure in classifying and organising my thoughts.
-I have no idea if any of this makes sense to anyone else, but if you're still with me, I shall dig a little into how I (at the very early stages) plan to structe this technilogically speaking.
+I have no idea if any of this makes sense to anyone else, but if you're still with me, I shall dig a little into how I (at the very early stages) plan to structure this technilogically speaking.

 First though, I want to outline some of my main intended use cases for this,